microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/system-workbench-st32-ide.md

 - Then run it with:
 `> ./install_sw4stm32_XXX-vX.X.run`

+**Note** Please check to install the STLinkServer as the Install Wizard asks you, you will need libraries installed with this package.

 ## Next Steps

 Now that you have the System Workbench IDE installed you can jump over to one of our device programming tutorials and learn how to program your devices.